We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 - Estimating the amount of resources allocated to the population of each area, for example the number of hospital beds or GPs

 - Calculating utilisation rates - these may be calculated for each area on a crude and age-adjusted basis, usually using the indirect method of standardisation.
 Rates represent events, not persons, as patients receiving the same service more than once are counted each time.

 Two main techniques of analysis are typically used:

-- Direct comparison of rates between the areas of interest, to identify areas of high need
+- Direct comparisons of rates between the areas of interest, to identify areas of high need

-- Correlation analyses seek to establish general relationships between health indicators and social and economic characteristics
+- Correlation analyses to establish general relationships between health indicators and social and economic characteristics

-Most of correlation studies tend to find that populations who are socially deprived also suffer greater disadvantages in health terms.
+Most correlation studies tend to find that populations who are socially deprived also suffer greater health disadvantages.

 Problems associated with small area analysis2,3

-- Because the areas contain relatively small numbers of individuals, the observed rate may differ from the expected, due to chance and random variation
+- Because the areas contain relatively small numbers of individuals, the observed rate may differ from the expected due to chance

 - Difficulty allocating events to an area – the increasing use of patient postcode in administrative data means that this is becoming easier

 - Absence of appropriate denominator data, for example, population size

 - Populations may differ in their structure and size, making direct comparisons difficult.
 Standardisation techniques may facilitate this.